Please donate!

 Draut’s higher productivity during the period helped to offset Kirby’s declining presence but it was not enough to make up for it entirely.
 Especially since the team of Jerry Robinson and Mort Meskin were no longer contributing either.
 New artists, at least new for the Simon and Kirby studio, began to provide romance stories.
 The most important for this period may have been the team of Al Eadeh and John Belfi.
 Assuming I am correct in my attributions (only 2 of them were signed) Eadeh and Belfi provided 6 stories.
 The usual assumption in teams like this is that the first name of the signature is the penciler and the second the inker.
 It should be kept in mind that the division of labor was not always so complete, as for example with Robinson and Meskin where Meskin’s presence seems more then in just the inking.
 However Eadeh and Belfi divided up their work the same inking style was used even for the unsigned stories that I credit to them.
 Eadeh and Belfi’s art is not very distinctive but there are some features that help in identifying their work.
 Light haired woman have thin lines that do not suggest waves and curls very sensuously; often the lines of hair are almost straight even when doing a curl.
 The outlines for long hair vary in thickness along its length.
 Some men have distinctively shaped thick eyebrows.

 The splash for “Heart’s Desire” has an interesting high and tilting viewpoint.
 This is not at all typical of their work for either splashes or the stories.
 I am not sure why they adopted this tilt in this case.
-It does allow the title and the woman’s soliloquy to occupy the top of the panel leaving the rest with an unobstructed view.
+It does allow the title and the woman’s confession to occupy the top of the panel leaving the rest with an unobstructed view.
 In any case it serves to make the image more interesting.
 I feel that the artists that did work for Simon and Kirby were usually the better ones in the business and that includes Eadeh and Belfi.
 They certain provided professionally done work and knew how to graphically tell a story.
 I do have to admit though that they really are not among my favorite S&K artists.
 Al Eadeh is probably best known for work he did for Timely/Atlas.
 John Belfi seemed to have worked for a number of outfits sometimes as penciler and other times as inker.
 Both Eadeh and Belfi are included in David Hajdu’s lengthy list in “The Ten-Cent Plague” of artists who did not continue working in comics “after the purge of the 1950s”.

 Young Love #2 (April 1949) “Nancy Hale’s Problem Clinic”, art by Vic Donahue